felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

 Virtually **no image processing** is performed, except to resize them to 256x256 and stored as numpy memmap.
 I did not even perform zero mean unit variance normalization.
 Also the aspect ratio is not preserved during the resize.
 The target of the model was the whale name encoded to 0 and 447 as integer.
 The network architecture was based on **OxfordNet**.

-OxfordNet was the winner of the 2014 ImageNet challenge.
+OxfordNet (or VGGNet)  was the winner of the 2014 ImageNet challenge.
 It contained a series of stacks of small 3x3 convolutional filters immediately followed by max-pooling.
 The network usually ended with a few stacks of fully connected layers.
 See [original paper](http://arxiv.org/pdf/1409.1556v6.pdf) for details.

 The network was trained with heavy data augmentation, including rotation, translation, shearing and scaling.
 I also added **"brightness" augmentation** to account for underexposed and overexposed images.
 I found that color permutation did not help, which made sense because there was not much color variation in the images.